safatdev/Wordle-Clone-React/README.md

 ### Simple Wordle Clone
 ---

-This was a simple challenge to recreate the popular wordle game, some features were not implemented due to time constraints
+This was a challenge to recreate the popular wordle game, some features were not implemented due to time constraints

 ### Backend - Vanilla PHP
 Reads from the data.txt and outputs json